Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to

-2. The case of GOE and $m=2$:\\ In the $m=2$ case of GOE, the observed values of the $\beta'$ for spacings remain almost the same, except in some cases, where they differ by $\pm 1$, but for spacing ratios, increases as we increase $N$.
-Here, we increase $N$ from $1000$ to $55000$, $n=300$ for each $N$ and given $k$ (refer to Table \ref{Table: GOE_m2_DimEffectTable} and Fig. \ref{fig: DimAnalysis_COE_GOE_m2}).
+2. The case of GOE and $m=2$:\\ In the $m=2$ case of GOE, the observed values of the $\beta'$ for spacing distributions remain almost the same, except in some cases, where they differ by $\pm 1$, as we increase $N$.
+But for spacing ratio distributions, the values of $\beta'$ increases with $N$.
+Here, we increase $N$ from $1000$ to $55000$, keeping $n=300$ for each $N$ and given $k$.
 For a given $k$, except for a few cases, the value of $\beta'$ becomes saturated beyond a certain $N$ as far as our results are concerned, but if we further increase $N$, the saturated value may change.
-From Tables \ref{Table: GOE_m2_DimEffectTable} and \ref{Table: GOE_m2_detailTable}, comparing both spacings and spacing ratios, we find that the values of $\beta'$ are the same up to $k=4$, and after $k\geq 5$, they started deviating from each other.
+From Table~\ref{Table: GOE_m2_detailTable} and Fig.~\ref{fig: DimAnalysis_COE_GOE_m2} (or the dimensional analysis table for the $m=2$ case of GOE in the supplementary material \cite{supplementry2025}), comparing both the distributions of spacing and spacing ratio, we find that the values of $\beta'$ are the same up to $k=4$, and after $k\geq 5$, they started deviating from each other.
 Further, this deviation increases with $k$ for a given $N$.\\

-3. The case of COE and $m=1$:\\ In the case of COE without superposition, it can be observed from Table \ref{Table: COE_DimEffectTable} and Fig.~\ref{fig: DimAnalysis_COE_GOE} that the observed values of $\beta'$ for both spacings and spacing ratios remain almost the same, except for some cases, where they differ by $\pm 1$, or in some rare cases $\pm 2$, as we increase $N$.
-Here, we increase $N$ from $1000$ to $55000$, $n=300$ for each $N$ and given $k$.
-From Tables \ref{Table: COE_DimEffectTable} and \ref{Table: COEAndGOEDimAnalysistable}, comparing both spacings and spacing ratios, we find that the values of $\beta'$ are same upto $k=3$ and after $k\geq 4$, they started deviating from each other for a given $N$.
+3. The case of COE and $m=1$:\\ In the case of COE without superposition, it can be observed from Fig.~\ref{fig: DimAnalysis_COE_GOE} (or the dimensional analysis table for $m=1$ case of COE in the supplementary material \cite{supplementry2025}) that the observed values of $\beta'$ for both the distributions of spacing and spacing ratio remain almost the same, except for some cases, where they differ by $\pm 1$, or in some rare cases $\pm 2$, as we increase $N$.
+Here, we increase $N$ from $1000$ to $55000$, keeping $n=300$ for each $N$ and given $k$.
+From Table~\ref{Table: COEAndGOEDimAnalysistable} and Fig.~\ref{fig: DimAnalysis_COE_GOE} (or the dimensional analysis table for $m=1$ case of COE in the supplementary material \cite{supplementry2025}), comparing both spacing and spacing ratio results, we find that the values of $\beta'$ are same up to $k=3$ and after $k\geq 4$, they started deviating from each other for a given $N$.
 As $k$ increases, the deviation increases for both.
-The observed values of $\beta'$ match the predicted values according to Eq. (\ref{Eq:ScalingRelation1}) upto $k=3$ and $k=8$ for both spacings and spacing ratios, respectively.\\
+The observed values of $\beta'$ match the predicted values according to Eq.~(\ref{Eq:ScalingRelation1}) upto $k=3$ and $k=8$ for spacing and spacing ratio, respectively.\\